patrickboehnke/patrickboehnke.github.io/_posts/2021-06-22-OpenTelemetryMetrics.md

   Page load times
 ```
 # The problem with Metrics
 Metrics are fantastic for keeping tabs on your infrastructure.
 You need to know that your servers have memory available or that they aren't at 100% CPU utilization.
 But, this usefulness comes with a downside: **metrics** are incredibly inefficient from a storage perspective.
 For every data point you record you have to store the entire set of labels.
+This is a problem because a lot of vendors charge based on the volume of ingested data ($/GB).

+# Some solution ideas
+## Store multiple values in each **metric** entry
+## Use the fewest labels you can